A Luminance-Aware Multi-Scale Network for Polarization Image Fusion with a Multi-Scene Dataset: Proposed method

-$L_{L 1}$ is the pixel-level absolute error loss, which is added for effectively constraining the $S_{0}$ intensity map to improve to the global luminance reference as well as suppressing the $DOLP$ dark noise amplification to reduce the pixel-level differences and improve the similarity, which is defined as shown below:
+$L_{L 1}$ denotes the pixel-level absolute error loss.
+It is introduced to constrain the global luminance consistency of the fused image with respect to the source images, while also suppressing dark-noise amplification in the $DoLP$-guided fusion process.
+It is defined as follows:

-${L}_{\text {CON }}$ is designed to prevent the advantage of detail information in different viewpoints of polarized images from becoming flat and losing details during the fusion process, and thus direct constraints are applied to the model to enhance the brightness and darkness differences in the fused images, which are defined as follows: \begin{small}
+${L}_{\text {CON }}$ is introduced to preserve local contrast and prevent polarization-sensitive details from becoming over-smoothed during fusion.
+By directly constraining luminance variation, this loss enhances the distinction between bright and dark regions in the fused image.
+It is defined as follows: \begin{small}